-During the year ended December 31, 2021, all of the Company's operations were conducted in Canada, Peru and Australia, and as such, are exposed to various levels of political, economic and other risks and uncertainties.
-These risks and uncertainties vary from country to country and include, but are not limited to, currency exchange rates; high rates of inflation; labor unrest; renegotiation or nullification of existing concessions, licenses, permits and contracts; changes in taxation policies; restrictions on foreign exchange; and changing political conditions; currency controls and governmental regulations that favor or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.
+On September 30, 2022, all of the Company's operations were conducted in Canada, Barbados, and Australia, and as such, are exposed to various levels of political, economic, and other risks and uncertainties.
+These risks and uncertainties vary from country to country and include, but are not limited to, currency exchange rates; high rates of inflation; labor unrest; renegotiation or nullification of existing concessions, licenses, permits, and contracts; changes in taxation policies; restrictions on foreign exchange; and changing political conditions; currency controls and governmental regulations that favor or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.

 Future political actions cannot be predicted and may adversely affect the Company.
-Changes, if any, in mining or investment policies or shifts in political attitude in the countries of Canada, Peru or Australia, after December 31, 2021 may adversely affect the Company's business, results of operations and financial condition.
-Future operations may be affected in varying degrees by government regulations with respect to, but not limited to, restrictions on production, price controls, export controls, currency remittance, income taxes, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use and mine safety.
-The possibility that future governments may adopt substantially different policies, which may extend to the expropriation of assets, cannot be ruled out.
+Changes, if any, in mining or investment policies or shifts in political attitude in the countries of Canada, Barbados, or Australia, after September 30, 2022, may adversely affect the Company's business, results of operations, and financial condition.
+Future operations may be involved in varying degrees by government regulations concerning, but not limited to, restrictions on production, price controls, export controls, currency remittance, income taxes, foreign investment, maintenance of claims, environmental legislation, land use, land claims of local people, water use and mine safety.
+The possibility that future governments may adopt substantially different policies, extending to the expropriation of assets, cannot be ruled out.

-Failure to comply strictly with applicable laws, regulations, and local practices relating to mineral right applications and tenure, could result in loss, reduction, or expropriation of entitlements.
+Failure to comply strictly with applicable laws, regulations, and local practices relating to mineral rights applications and tenure, could result in loss, reduction, or expropriation of entitlements.
 The occurrence of these various factors and uncertainties cannot be accurately predicted and could have an adverse effect on the Company's consolidated business, results of operations, and financial condition.